nutanix-japan/nai-llm/docs/infra/infra_jumphost_tofu.md

     - Task: bootstrap:generate_cluster_configs
     - Task: nke:download-creds
     - Task: flux:init
     ```

-8. Finally set your github config

-    ```bash
-    git config --user.email "your_github_email"
-    git config --user.name "your_github_username"
-    ```

-9. In ``VSCode`` > ``Terminal`` Login to your Github account using the following command

-    ```bash
-    gh auth login
-    ```

-    ```{ .text, .no-copy }
-    # Execution example

-    ❯ gh auth login                                                                                                               ─╯
-    ?
-What account do you want to log into?
-GitHub.com ?
-What is your preferred protocol for Git operations on this host?
-HTTPS ?
-Authenticate Git with your GitHub credentials?
-Yes ?
-How would you like to authenticate GitHub CLI?
-[Use arrows to move, type to filter] Login with a web browser
-    >   Paste an authentication token

-    Successfully logged in to Github.
-    ```

 Now the jumphost VM is ready for deploying our app.
 We will do this in the next section.